 Heading over to east Manchester, you won’t miss the Etihad City of Manchester Stadium, built for the 2002 Commonwealth Games and now home to Manchester City Football Club.
 Tours are available here, and you might even get a behind-the-scenes look at the purpose-built training academy over the road.

 In the SportCity complex, you might also be able to catch some athletics at the Manchester Regional Arena and see where the Gold Medal-winning British Olympic Cycling Team train on the velodrome track at the National Cycling Centre.
 You could even have a ride on the indoor BMX track or test your racket skills in the National Squash Centre.

-If contact sports are more your thing, you could make a trip to Salford and catch the Sale Sharks in action in their latest rugby match, or visit Altrincham Ice Rink to see the newly reformed Manchester Storm compete in the Elite Ice Hockey League, whilst Manchester Phoenix have plans for a new rink in the city too!
+If contact sports are more your thing, you could make a trip to Salford and catch the Sale Sharks in action in their latest rugby match, or visit Altrincham Ice Rink to see Manchester Storm compete in the Elite Ice Hockey League!

 For anyone who can’t tear their eyes away from American sports, the Manchester Giants are the city’s official basketball team.
-You might even find the time to watch some American football, with the Manchester Titans playing their home games at Salford City Stadium.
+You might even find the time to watch some American football, with the Manchester Titans playing their home games at National Speedway Stadium.